iandev/php-vcache/README.md

 php-vcache
 ==========

 Generic light weight PHP caching tool for generating flat view files.
-For generating and serving static HTML documents.
+For generating and serving static HTML documents (with gzip compression).
 Perfect for high traffic blogging websites or for websites that don't have to serve constantly updating or time critical content.

 ## Usage: